JesseZhuang/SystemDesign/DDIA/ch03.storage.retrieval/notes.md

 ![Fig 3-1](./3-1.db.hash.index.png)

-the simplest possible indexing strategy is this: keep an in-memory hash map where every key is mapped to a byte offset in the data file—the location at which the value can be found, as illustrated in Figure 3-1.
+The simplest possible indexing strategy is this: keep an in-memory hash map where every key is mapped to a byte offset in the data file—the location at which the value can be found, as illustrated in Figure 3-1.
 In fact, this is essentially what Bitcask (the default storage engine in Riak) does [3].

 A storage engine like Bitcask is well suited to situations where the value for each key is updated frequently.
 For example, the key might be the URL of a cat video, and the value might be the number of times it has been played (incremented every time someone hits the play button).
 In this kind of workload, there are a lot of writes, but there are not too many distinct keys—you have a large number of writes per key, but it’s feasible to keep all keys in memory.
 If that part of the data file is already in the filesystem cache, a read doesn’t require any disk I/O at all.